Bears close in on NFC playoffs, Jags lock up top draft pick

 Bears: Can clinch a playoff berth by beating Green Bay in Chicago next Sunday.

-Jaguars: Finish the season at Indianapolis, where a win wouldn't alter their draft position.
+Jaguars: Finish the season at Indianapolis, where nothing can change their enviable draft position.